 b) Mobile web apps are server-side apps to access website/s on mobile using different browsers like Chrome, Firefox by connecting to a mobile network or wireless network like WIFI.

-c) Hybrid apps are combinations of native app and web app.
+c) Hybrid apps are combinations of native apps and web apps.
 They run on devices or offline and are written using web technologies like HTML5 and CSS.

-There are few basic differences that set these apart:
+There are a few basic differences that set these apart:

-- Native apps have single platform affinity while mobile web apps have the cross-platform affinity.
+- Native apps have single-platform affinity while mobile web apps have a cross-platform affinity.

 - For a native app, installation is required but for mobile web apps, no installation is required.

-- Many native apps don’t require Internet connection but for mobile web apps, it’s a must.
+- Many native apps don’t require an Internet connection but for mobile web apps, it’s a must.